margostino/anfield-api/README.md

 #  Anfield API

-This project is a GraphQL API written in Golang hosted by Vercel to access to the Fantasy Premier League **public** information.
-The motivation of this project is to provide a simple, single and easy way to access to the Fantasy Premier League data, rather than using multiple endpoints separately.
+This project introduces a GraphQL API, developed using Golang and hosted on Vercel, designed to streamline access to **public** information from the Fantasy Premier League.
+Its primary objective is to offer a simplified, unified, and user-friendly method for retrieving Fantasy Premier League data, eliminating the need to interact with multiple separate endpoints.

 ## Endpoints